Code-Institute-Submissions/ZestyTails/README.md

 As part of the development process I created 11 wireframes for my website (5 desktop pages, 5 mobile versions and 1 home ipad version) using the [Balsamiq tool](https://balsamiq.com/wireframes/desktop/#).
-These wireframes were created at the start of the projest, to help create a clear image of the website I want to build and also to be used as a planner for the project management.
+These wireframes were created at the start of the project, to help create a clear image of the website I want to build and also to be used as a planner for the project management.
 * The contact form response page was created last, and it was a last minute decision, therefore the wireframe has not been built for it.
 * This is the [**PDF version of the wireframes**](https://drive.google.com/file/d/1bozIMADexjemmPHJ5aN11zCDk14R9F4X/view?usp=sharing).